Mahasweta-usc/NLP4GOV/README.md

 For further understanding of the Colab environment (How cells work, how to run cells, etc) : https://youtu.be/inN8seMm7UI?si=NpsCUBWeQM9W7kW8

-**PLEASE FILE AN ISSUE IF YOU FACE TECHNICAL PROBLEMS IN IMPLEMENTATION/QUESTIONS ABOUT THE NOTEBOOKS**
+**IF YOU FACE TECHNICAL PROBLEMS IN IMPLEMENTATION/QUESTIONS ABOUT THE NOTEBOOKS, PLEASE POST AN ISSUE DESCRIBING YOUR PROBLEM ON GITHUB**

 # Tasks Overview